IretonLiu/cloud-simulation-unity/README.md

     <figcaption>Result</figcaption>
 </figure>

-The above shows the results I achieve at the current stage, this is not a complete reimplementation of the techniques metioned above.
+The above gif shows the results I achieved at the current stage, this is not a complete reimplementation of the techniques metioned.

 TODO: